 CHEM 142 is the first of a three course "General Chemistry" sequence (CHEM 142, CHEM 152, CHEM 162).
 This sequence provides an introduction to a variety of chemical concepts without using calculus, and is appropriate for students interested in science and engineering majors.
 The sequence requires a good working knowledge of algebra but does not use calculus.
 CHEM 142 is open to students who score a 1 or higher on the AP Chemistry test; those who have completed CHEM 110 or an equivalent course; or those who have passed the CHEM 142 placement exam offered by the UW Office of Educational Assessment

 CHEM 143 is the first of a two course “Accelerated General Chemistry" sequence (CHEM 143, CHEM 153).
 The course content is an accelerated version of CHEM 142, 152, 162 with an expectation that the topics of stoichiometry and gas laws have been mastered before enrolling in CHEM 143.
 This sequence requires good working knowledge of algebra but does not use calculus.
 The sequence is appropriate for science and engineering majors with a solid mathematics and chemistry background.
-There are no prerequisites for enrolling in CHEM 143, and it is offered only Autumn quarter.
 CHEM 143 is open to students with a score of 1 or higher on the AP Chemistry test or those who have passed the CHEM 142 placement test offered by UW Office of Educational Assessment.
-Placement into Math 124 is also required for enrollment
+Placement into Math 124 is also required for enrollment.
+CHEM 143 is only offered autumn quarter.

 CHEM 145 is the first course in the "Honors General Chemistry" sequence (CHEM 145, CHEM 155, CHEM 165).
 This sequence covers more advanced topics than in the 142 or 143 sequences and is designed for students who are curious about science and enjoy learning deeply.
 The courses introduce students to the scientific literature and include advanced laboratory exercises.
 Courses require the use of calculus in derivations and problem solving.
 CHEM 145 is open to students with a score of 3, 4 or 5 on the AP Chemistry test; a 5, 6, or 7 on the High Level Chemistry IB exam; or those who have passed the general chemistry honors placement test offered by the UW Office of Educational Assessment.
 Students receiving a borderline passing score should consult with the chemistry advisors regarding appropriate placement.
 View the complete listing of CHEM 145 course information including prerequisites, exam information, source materials, sample exam questions indicating areas and level of knowledge expected on entry.